open-telemetry/opentelemetry-java-instrumentation/docs/contributing/inter-thread-context-propagation.md

 ```
 pool.submit(new AcceptRequestRunnable() {
     Request req = readRequest()
+    service(req){ <- This method is instrumented and we start new scope here
         // At this point Context.current() will have a started span
         // recording monitoring data about `req`
         pool.submit(new ProcessRequestRunnable(req) {
             // The same context from above is active here
             writeResponse(process(req))
             pool.submit(new AcceptRequestRunnable() {
             // The same context from above is propagated here as well
             ... repeat until shutdown
         })
+    }
 })
 ```